aws-deadline/deadline-cloud-for-keyshot/DEVELOPMENT.md

-# Amazon Deadline Cloud for KeyShot Development
+# AWS Deadline Cloud for KeyShot Development

 ## `hatch` commands
 To develop this package, you'll need Python with `hatch` installed to start.